jjadeb/Basic-Box-Office/README.md

 - As a user, I want to be able to view the patron list for a show
 - As a user, I want to be able to show the customer what shows they have paid to see
+- As a user, I want to see what shows are on a specific date